Lauren Benton (historian)

 Lauren Benton (born 1956) is an American historian known for her works on the global history of empires, colonial and imperial law, and the history of international law.
 She is Barton M. Biggs Professor of History and Professor of Law at Yale University.

 Biography

 Lauren Benton grew up in Baltimore, Maryland, and attended high school at the Park School of Baltimore in Brooklandville, Maryland.
 She graduated from Harvard University and received a Ph.D. in Anthropology and History from Johns Hopkins University in 1987.

 Benton was professor of history at New York University and professor of history and law at Vanderbilt University before joining the faculty at Yale.
-She served as Dean for Humanities and Dean of the Graduate School of Arts and Science at New York University and as Dean of the College of Arts and Science at Vanderbilt University.
+She served as Dean for Humanities and Dean of the Graduate School of Arts and Sciences at New York University and as Dean of the College of Arts and Sciences at Vanderbilt University.

 In 2019, Benton received the Toynbee Prize for significant contributions to global history.